 Back-face culling around there.
 Use them to customize appearance of the wireframe in the

-Note that now you’re not pinning a static 3D model like you’ve been doing with FaceBuilder for example.
-This time using pins you can open and close eyes and mouth to a various degree, change facial expression, etc.
+If you’re familiar with our GeoTracker node, please note that now you’re not pinning a static 3D model like you’ve been doing earlier.
+This time using pins you can open and close eyes and mouth to a various degree, change the facial expression, etc.

 When you’re satisfied with the initial position of the 3D model, you can finally launch automatic tracking.
 It can be done on frame-by-frame basis or continuously to the last or first frame of a footage.
 On the left side of first FaceTracker toolbar you can find four buttons